kvarak/dnd/docs/_Classes/warlock.md

 Dagon is quite active on the Material Plane, regularly sending his demonic minions to the deep oceans of the world to become high priests for evil aquatic monster races.
 Unfortunately, Dagon's foul influence is not limited to the ocean depths; he is also revered by some debased coastline societies.
 In these twisted communities, land dwellers mix with ichthyic beings from the depths, spawning horrible cross-breeds which have no place in the natural order of things.

 ### Depths of Knowledge
-From 1st level, you can use your ***action*** to focus your awareness on the region around you.
+You can use your ***action*** to focus your awareness on the region around you.
 For 1 minute you can sense whether the following types of creatures are present within 1 mile of you (or within up to 6 miles if you are on the ocean or underwater): aberrations, celestials and fiends and undead.
 This feature doesn't reveal the creature's' location or number.

 Once you use this ability, you cannot use it again until you take a long rest.

 ### Pelagic Tentacle
-Also from 1st level, you are able to conjure a tentacle from the Ocean's depths to grasp at your foes.
-As a an ***action***, you may cause a tentacle to burst forth from an extraplanar space and attempt to grasp a creature within 30 feet.
+You are able to conjure a tentacle from the Ocean's depths to grasp at your foes.
+As a an ***action***, you may cause a tentacle to burst forth from an extraplanar space and attempt to grasp a creature within 30 ft.
 The creature must make a Dexterity saving throw against your spell save DC.
 If it fails, the creature's movement speed becomes 0 as the tentacle grasps them, and they cannot move (except by forced movement or teleportation) until the tentacle dissipates at the beginning of your next turn.

 If target is swimming, you can also pull the creature straight down in the water a number of feet equal to five times your proficiency bonus on a failed save.

 Once you use this ability, you cannot use it again until you take a short rest.

 ### Sign of the Abyss
-Starting at level 6, you can breath underwater and suffer no ill effects from water pressure.
-You gain darkvison out to 30 feet when underwater, and can see clearly through the water up to that distance.
+You can breath underwater and suffer no ill effects from water pressure.
+You gain darkvison out to 30 ft when underwater and can see clearly through the water up to that distance.
 You also gain a swim speed equal to your base land speed.

 ### Squamous Hide
-Starting at 10th level, the flesh on your arms, legs, and body carries scattered patches of scales, slippery and fish-like.
+The flesh on your arms, legs and body carries scattered patches of scales, slippery and fish-like.
 You have advantage on any checks you make to resist or escape a grapple, and resistance to cold damage.

 When you take damage, except psychic damage, you may use your ***reaction*** to reduce the amount taken by your Intelligence modifier.

 ### Drown in the Depths
-Starting at 14th level, when you hit a creature with an attack, you can use this feature to instantly transport the target through the Shadowsea.
+When you hit a creature with an attack, you can use this feature to instantly transport the target through the Shadowsea.
 The creature disappears and hurtles through a subaquatic realm.
 At the end of your next turn, the target returns to the space it previously occupied, or the nearest unoccupied space.
 If the target does not have a swim speed or the ability to breathe water, it takes 10d10 cold or bludgeoning damage (your choice) as it is exposed to lightless, icy water or the crushing depths.

 Once you use this feature, you can’t use it again until you finish a long rest.